Video meeting and conferencing software: Communicate and collaborate from different locations

 Ability to store video recordings on the cloud

-Most video conferencing tools offer the ability for recording meetings that you can download to your desktop or mobile device or, sometimes, to their cloud storage (but usually it’s pretty limited and fills up quickly).
+Most video conference tools offer the ability for recording meetings that you can download to your desktop or mobile device or, sometimes, to their cloud storage (but usually it’s pretty limited and fills up quickly).

 If this is a particularly long meeting that uses HD video, that file can be huge.
 If you don’t have enough room, what do you do?
 Do you quickly free up as much space as possible before closing the meeting app, so you don’t lose the video recording?